trolit/owom/README.md

-Slightly expanded implementation of one way entity mapper service 📦 ➡️ 📦 taken from [itvault](https://github.com/trolit/itvault/).
+Slightly expanded implementation of entity mapper service 📦 ➡️ 📦 taken from project [itvault](https://github.com/trolit/itvault/).
 It uses constructors to store mapping config and contracts (interface) to offer reusability in monorepos while utilizing strong-typing in every place (when combined with TypeScript).

 ### Usage